While in Naniamo, our attention

 Strait of Georgia passing under Savary Island and then power up the

 side of the Malaspina Peninsula to Desolation Sound.
-Well it turned out
+Well it turned

 to be a more boistrous crossing of the Strait then we prefer, but it